mendel5/alternative-front-ends/README.md

 - [Piped](https://github.com/TeamPiped/Piped): An alternative privacy-friendly YouTube frontend which is efficient by design
   - Example instance: https://piped.kavin.rocks

-- [Youtube Vanced](https://github.com/YTVanced): Youtube replacement app for the Android platform: YouTube Vanced is the stock Android YouTube app, but better.
-It includes adblocking, true amoled dark mode and a lot more.
-Use the Vanced Manager to install YouTube Vanced with ease.
-  - Official website with install instructions: https://vancedapp.com

 - [FreeTube](https://github.com/FreeTubeApp/FreeTube): Open source YouTube desktop player for privacy on Windows, Mac and Linux

 - [CloudTube](https://git.sr.ht/~cadence/cloudtube): A front-end for Invidious